Northrop Grumman

 In 2008, Northrop Grumman began working with DHS Systems LLC, manufacturer of the Deployable Rapid Assembly Shelter (DRASH) in New York, as part of the U.S. Army's Standard Integrated Command Post System program.[31]

-History edit
+History

 Company logo used from 1994 to 2020

-The assembly line for Northrop P-61 Black Widows at the Northrop plant in Hawthorne, California in World War II.
+The assembly line for Northrop P-61 Black Widows at the Northrop plant in Hawthorne, California, in World War II.
 Center wings and fuselages take shape on the left, with more nearly finished airplanes on the right.[32]

 Northrop Grumman can trace its lineage back to the beginning of the 20th century when the Grumman Corporation was founded on Long Island, New York.
 Here, Leroy R. Grumman established the Grumman Aircraft Engineering Corporation in December 1929.[33]
 By 1939, the company has expanded and relocated to Bethpage, New York.[33]
-During World War II the company built all American Navy aircraft.
+During World War II the company built most US Navy aircraft.
 After the war it branched out into making the first aluminum canoes using left-over materials no longer needed for aircraft.
 Later the firm created a myriad of products such as ballistic missiles, all-weather radars, the Apollo Lunar Module, land and sea-based fighter aircraft and Stealth bombers.[34]

-1990s edit
+1990s

 In 1994, Northrop Aircraft bought Grumman Aerospace, which built the Apollo Lunar Module[40] to create Northrop Grumman (NG) at a cost of $2.1 billion.[41]
 The company purchased the remaining 51% interest in Vought Aircraft Company (Vought) in August 1994 for $130 million taking full control of the company after it had purchased an initial 49% interest in September 1992 for $45 million.[citation needed]